 🇩🇰 Denmark vs 🇪🇪 Estonia: e-money licensing compared

-Denmark and Estonia take recognisably different routes to e-money authorisation.
+Denmark and Estonia are commonly considered side by side for e-money authorisation.
 In Denmark the route is the Tilladelse som e-pengeinstitut under Lov om betalinger (Payment Services Act, LBK nr 1013 af 21/08/2024), transposing EMD2; a 'begraenset tilladelse til at udstede elektroniske penge' (limited/small e-money licence) exemption tier also exists for smaller-scale issuers overseen by Finanstilsynet (the Danish Financial Supervisory Authority / Danish FSA); in Estonia it is the Operating licence (tegevusluba) for e-money institutions under the Payment Institutions and E-money Institutions Act (Makse- ja e-raha asutuste seadus, MERAS), Estonia's EMD2 transposition under Finantsinspektsioon (Estonian Financial Supervision and Resolution Authority, FSA).
-The two regimes differ on 9 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |